z0w0/helm/README.md

     colors and a few pre-defined colors that are usually used in games.
   * `FRP.Helm.Graphics` contains all the graphics data structures, functions for composing these structures and other general graphical utilities.
-  * `FRP.Helm.Joystick` contains signals for working with joystick state.
   * `FRP.Helm.Keyboard` contains signals for working with keyboard state.
   * `FRP.Helm.Mouse` contains signals for working with mouse state.
   * `FRP.Helm.Text` contains functions for composing text, formatting it